peregrinebalas/scrawl_be/README.md

 Hosted by Heroku at: https://scrawlr.herokuapp.com

+Scrawl's frontend repo can be found at: https://github.com/TomWilhoit/scrawl_fe

 As [Turing School of Software & Design](https://turing.io/)'s final group project in the backend program, we built an application in collaboration with the frontend program.
 This repository is the code base for the Django-based backend for the our application Scrawl.
 The backend handles requests to our postgres db with a postgis extension for geolocation-based queries.

 ## Python & Django Versions